EVMotorworld India

 The Nexus EX is a sensible mid-pack option if you want decent speed, a practical floorboard, and a quick 3.3-hour home charge without spending TVS iQube ST money.
 Its biggest weakness is not the hardware; it is weaker service confidence versus the segment leaders.

-₹1,24,894 reference price · Real-world range 95–110 km
+At a glance₹1,24,894 reference price · Real-world range 95–110 km

 Ampere Nexus EX electric scooter exterior, front three-quarter view.